levipereira/deepstream-yolo-triton-server-rtsp-out/README.md

-# Sample Application Nvidia DeepStream - Triton-Server
+# Sample App Nvidia DeepStream - Triton-Server (YOLO Models)

-The Purpose of this repository is to create a DeepStream/Triton-Server sample application that utilizes `yolov7`, `yolov7-qat`, `yolov9` models to perform inference on video files or RTSP streams.
+The Purpose of this repository is to create a DeepStream/Triton-Server sample application that utilizes `yolov7`, `yolov7-qat`, `yolov9` `yolov9-qat` models to perform inference on video files or RTSP streams.
 It then showcases the output on an RTSP URL, providing a straightforward demonstration of end-to-end AI processing.

 Follow this steps to Use this Sample App